Skip to main content

 ULEZ signage.
 Photo credit: Rachel Shawcross

 I have been campaigning against ULEZ expansion which will add significant costs for many residents and businesses, while achieving negligible impact on air quality.
-The Mayor's plans are simply a tax grab. proposed without full consultation or consideration of other, more effective means of improving air quality.
-While ULEZ expansion has now been rolled out (since 29 August 2023), I will continue to work with Surrey County Council and Parliamentary colleagues to mitigate the impact on residents and, ultimately, to scrap the ULEZ expansion.
+The Mayor's plans are simply a tax grab, proposed without full consultation or consideration of other, more effective means of improving air quality.
+While ULEZ expansion has now been rolled out (since 29 August 2023).

 Background